-Plans will be drawn up in partnership with the school, parents and a relevant healthcare professional, such as the school nurse, specialist or paediatrician, who can best advise on the pupil's specific needs.
+Plans will be drawn up in partnership with the school, parents and a relevant healthcare professional, such as the Community Staff Nurse for School Health, specialist or paediatrician, who can best advise on the pupil's specific needs.
 The pupil will be involved wherever appropriate.